 - Is there a benefit to a balance transfer credit card?

 Transferring your debt to a lower-interest card can really help you save money.
 For instance, if you owe a large sum on a 23.74% interest credit card, a 0% balance transfer offer on another card could save you hundreds over the course of a year.
 Use our debt consolidation calculator to see how this could help you pay down your debt faster.

-- Does the interest rate also apply to new purchases?
+- Does the introductory period interest rate also apply to new purchases?

 - Does the interest rate expire?

-Many balance transfer offers have a low promotional rate for a specific period of time—often from 6–21 months.
-After, that low teaser rate could change, so be sure you know what the rate will be after the promotional period ends.
-Then, consider whether or not you can realistically expect to be able to pay off your balance before then.
-If not, estimate what you’ll have left and compare that rate to what you’re paying on your current card.
+Many balance transfer offers have a low promotional rate for a specific period of time—often from 6 to 21 months.
+After, that low teaser rate could change to a regular APR, so be sure you know what the rate will be after the promotional period ends.

 - Will I be charged any fees to make the transfer?

-Many financial institutions do charge a fee for each balance transfer.
-Typically, it’s between 3–5 percent.
-If, for example, you’re transferring a $5,000 balance, you’d pay a $150 fee at 3 percent or $250 at 5 percent.
+Many financial institutions do charge a fee for each new balance transfer.
+If, for example, you’re transferring a $5,000 balance, you’d pay a $150 fee at 3% or $250 at 5%.
 Some financial institutions, like Navy Federal Credit Union, don’t charge any balance transfer fees.

 Keep in mind that some credit cards have an annual fee.
-If the one you’re considering does, factor that amount into how much you’ll be paying, because a 0 percent balance transfer offer that has a 5 percent annual fee could cost you more than one that has a 2.99 percent rate with no fees.
+A 0% balance transfer offer that has a 5%annual fee could cost you more than one that has a 2.99% rate with no fees.